sherazc/playground/projects/central_masjid_dashboard/cdb/misc/notes.md

 ### Todo

+✅ HOD is not working after ObjectId change

-Convert all IDS fields to objectID
+✅ Convert all IDS fields to objectID

-Register new company and its central-control endpoint is giving 404 GET http://localhost:8085/api/companies/url/c3/central-control
+✅ Register new company and its central-control endpoint is giving 404 GET http://localhost:8085/api/companies/url/c3/central-control

-when new company is saved whey its inactive
+✅ when new company is saved whey its inactive

-Register company and load it dashboard
+✅ Register company and load it dashboard

 make couple of default funds

 enable disable funds and expenses

-homepage dropdown not loading all the URLs
+✅ homepage dropdown not loading all the URLs

 Redesign PrayerConfigServiceImpl.getPrayerConfig()